by: david-james

 United Kingdom

-FCDO records the United Kingdom in its list of sovereign countries; FCDO says sovereign means an independent state recognised under international law; OED, state, n.
-29.a: the State is the body politic / political organization for civil rule and government, either abstractly or in a particular country; the United Kingdom is a body politic, and as such, is fiction;
+on the UK Government's GOV.UK website, in the Foreign, Commonwealth & Development Office (FCDO) geographical names index, it is written that the United Kingdom is listed among sovereign countries, and that sovereign means an independent state recognised under international law; in the OED, state, n.
+29.a, it is written that the State is the body politic / political organization for civil rule and government, either abstractly or in a particular country; the United Kingdom is a body politic, and as such, is fiction;

 FCDO country names list showing GB, United Kingdom, and the official name The United Kingdom of Great Britain and Northern Ireland;